Archived Knowledge Base articles from T.I. Performance.

 Choosing the right ECU for your application can be a complex task.
 They come with a varying range of features, inputs and outputs which you’ll need to map to your combo to pick the right product.

 Below is a table comparing the main features of all Haltech Elite and Nexus ECUs.
-It lists features, inputs & outputs on the Elite 750 through Elite 2500 ECU.
+It lists features, inputs & outputs on the Elite 750 through Nexus R5.

 For any more info or to choose the right ECU for your next build, please contact us.